Paritosh-Tiwari/G_A_C_Data_Coursera_PT/CodeBook.md

 ### Importing Training Dataset

 Exactly the same steps as above were performed to import the training data set.
-The names were changes from test to train.
+The names were changed from test to train.
 The result is the x_train_act_sub dataset with the columns same as above.

 ```{r}
 subject_train = read.table("UCI HAR Dataset/train/subject_train.txt", col.names = "Subject_Number")